 Note: Forget is the opposite of to remember and works with the same verb pattern rules.
 Here are some examples:

-She forgot asking me to the dance and invited another person instead.
-I’m traumatised!
+- She forgot asking me to the dance and invited another person instead.
+I’m traumatized!

 Prepositions, and therefore phrasal verbs, are usually followed by -ing